Public Colleges and Universities College Placement

 coursework in math, English or reading, Oklahoma's higher education

-institutions offer additional services, called co-requisite
+institutions offer courses and additional services, called

-courses while receiving the support services they need to master
+the support services they need to master the subject, such as

-the subject, such as tutoring, online labs, and peer study
+tutoring, online labs, and peer study groups.

 Students should contact colleges or universities for specific